CJC-ds/nps-twitter/README.md

 *e.g.* `https://twitter.com/FallGuysGame/status/1308794965909295104 -f pickle -s 2000 -w on`

+#### Embedded

+Returns the specified tweet.
+As an html string for embedding into the Flask app.

+#### Pipeline

+The pipeline runs `get_replies.py` and `preprocessing.py` to produce a dashboard that displays the nps stats for the tweet as a flask web app.

 #### Data is saved to disk

 The saved data retrieved from the Twitter API can be accessed as a csv (default)